 We now headed home as fast as we could.
 When we arrived at the perimeter, we entered base camp about the same place where we had departed earlier, but I didn’t see Cossa, the guy who had waved to me on the way out.
-One, of several soldiers now milling around that bunker, alerted to our early arrival, told us that shrapnel from the first 155mm round fired from that ill-planned fire mission had taken his head off.
-Cossa was 20 year old SP4 William Cossa from Inglewood, California.
+One, of several soldiers now milling around that same bunker told us that shrapnel from the first 155mm round fired from that ill-planned fire mission had killed Cossa.
+He was 20 year old SP4 William Cossa from Inglewood, California.
 I have seen his name on The Wall.
-We also learned from this guy that the artillery unit involved was embedded with a 173rd Air Born which was supporting us from another NDP several miles away, although we never used the term “embedded” back in those days.
+We also learned from this guy that the artillery unit involved was embedded with the 173rd Air Born which was supporting us from another NDP several miles away, although we never used the term “embedded” back in those days.